Sustainability Challenge 2023

 Jane Culkin - Highland Electrical Fleets

-Jane is a clean energy and climate change expert who is currently the Western Regional Manager of Market Development at Highland Electric Fleets where she supports school districts to understand how best to electrify their fleet.
+Jane is an expert in sustainable energy and environmental initiatives.
+She currently serves as the Western Regional Manager of Market Development at Highland Electric Fleets, where she helps school districts explore and implement fleet electrification strategies.

 Vivian Ebisike